 You receive a Field Supervisor once you are hired as the full time teacher of record.
 They will contact you to set up your first meeting and periodically visit your classroom to observe your teaching.
 You can rely on them for advice on how to handle all the aspects of being a teacher and work with them to improve your instructional skills.

-Your Building Level Administrator is usually the Principal of your school.
-Your administrator is there to help you navigate on-campus issues and gain perspective on school culture.
+Your Campus Administrator (usually your school’s Principal) is there to help you navigate on-campus issues and gain perspective on school culture.
 They will set the expectations of your performance in your teaching position and discuss your progress with you regularly.
-At the end of your internship year, your Field Supervisor and Building Level Administrator will submit a recommendation for your Practitioners License.
-Indiana Teachers will handle this step for you, no action is required on your part, though it is a necessary step to becoming a licensed teacher in Indiana.
+At the end of your internship year, your Field Supervisor and your Campus Administrator will submit a recommendation for your Standard Certificate.
+Michigan Teachers will handle this step for you, no action is required on your part, though it is a necessary step to becoming a certified teacher in Michigan.

-At Indiana Teachers we are proud of the personal commitment and relationship we have with each of our candidates and interns.
+At Michigan Teachers we are proud of the personal commitment and relationship we have with each of our candidates and interns.
 Our relationship with you is founded on the basic principals of mutual respect, accountability and responsibility.
-As a teacher in the state of Indiana, you are bound by the Professional Standards as listed in Indiana Administrative Code and the Rules for Educator Preparation and Accountability.
-These are the core tenets that define the candidate as a teacher, a role model, and as a person in a position of public trust in the community.
-Please take some time to review these standards.
+As a teacher in the state of Michigan, you are bound by the Michigan Educator Code of Ethics.

-During your Internship year you will complete the courses in the Excellence in Teaching and Learning portion of our online teacher training curriculum.
-This includes skill-based projects that you will submit to Indiana Teachers.
+An additional requirement to achieve your full teaching certification includes six skill-based projects that you will submit to Michigan Teachers.
 These projects encompass the learning objectives of a specific group of courses and are authentic assessments of the skills teachers must exhibit to be proficient in their field.